-We continue to analyze our cost structure, including opportunities to simplify and optimize operations.
-In connection with the previously announced four-year Transformation plan to drive substantial improvement and optimization in our business, we have substantially completed and incurred all expected restructuring and other business realignment costs.
-We incurred \$518.9 \$520.0 of cash costs life-to-date related to the our previously announced and substantially completed Transformation plan Plan as of September 30, 2023 December 31, 2023, which have been recorded in Corporate.
-During fiscal 2024, the Company began the implementation In addition, we continue to analyze our cost structure and evaluate opportunities to streamline operations through a range of continued process optimization and improved technology support for certain areas other cost reduction activities ("2024 Other Restructuring Actions").
+We incurred \$520.0 \$521.1 of cash costs life-to-date related to our previously announced and substantially completed Transformation Plan as of December 31, 2023 March 31, 2024, which have been recorded in Corporate.
+In addition, we continue to analyze our cost structure and evaluate opportunities to streamline operations through a range of other cost reduction activities ("Other Current Restructuring Actions").

-In the three months ended September 30, 2023 December 31, 2023, we incurred restructuring and other business structure realignment costs of \$27.3 \$4.0, as follows:
+In the three months ended December 31, 2023 March 31, 2024, we incurred a credit in restructuring and other business structure realignment costs of \$4.0 \$1.7, as follows:

-- We incurred restructuring costs of \$28.4 \$5.7 primarily related to the 2024 Other Restructuring Actions, included in the Condensed Consolidated Statements of Operations; and - We incurred a credit in business structure realignment costs of \$(1.1) primarily related to the Transformation Plan, \$(1.7), which is reported in selling, general and administrative expenses.
+- We incurred restructuring costs of \$5.7 \$0.9 primarily related to the Other Current Restructuring Actions, included in the Condensed Consolidated Statements of Operations; and - We incurred a credit in business structure realignment costs of \$(1.7) \$(2.6), which is reported in selling, general and administrative expenses.

-In the three months ended September 30, 2022 December 31, 2022, we incurred a credit in restructuring and other business structure realignment costs of \$(0.8) \$(2.9) as follows:
+In the three months ended December 31, 2022 March 31, 2023, we incurred a credit in restructuring and other business structure realignment costs of \$(2.9) \$(1.3) as follows:

-- We incurred a credit in restructuring costs of \$(1.2) \$(2.9) primarily related to the Transformation Plan due to the change in estimate, included in the Condensed Consolidated Statements of Operations; and - We incurred no business structure realignment costs of \$0.4 primarily related to the Transformation Plan and certain other programs, of which \$0.9 and a credit of \$(0.5) were reported in Cost of sales and selling, general and administrative expenses, respectively in the Condensed Consolidated Statement of Operations, costs.
+- We incurred a credit in restructuring costs of \$(2.9) \$(1.3) primarily related to the Transformation Plan due to the change in estimate, included in the Condensed Consolidated Statements of Operations; and - We incurred no business structure realignment costs.